American Rescue Plan Good Jobs Challenge – Frequently Asked Questions

 Budgets should reflect the entire period of performance for this grant opportunity (24-36 months).
 Your funding request and associated documents should cover the entire period of performance for your grant.
 An Optional Budget Narrative and Staffing Plan Template may be found on the Good Jobs Challenge website: https://eda.gov/arpa/good-jobs-challenge/

 No, grant funds cannot be used to provide wages or stipends to participants of the program.
 Applicants are encouraged to utilize other funding sources should they choose to include participant wages as a component of their program.

 c.
 Can I charge indirect costs to this project?
 How do applicants without a current or pending NICRA account for indirect costs in the Budget Narrative?

 If indirect costs are included in the project budget, the applicant must include documentation to support the indirect cost rate it is using by submitting a copy of its current, approved negotiated indirect cost rate agreement (NICRA).
 See NOFO section 2.D for full details.

-If the applicant does not have a current or pending NICRA, the applicant can elect to use the 10 percent de minimus rate of modified total direct costs.
-If electing to use the de minimus rate, the applicant should include a statement in the budget narrative stating that is does not have a current (or provisional) negotiated indirect rate and is electing to charge the de minimus ( see 2 CFR § 200.414(f)).
+If the applicant does not have a current or pending NICRA, the applicant can elect to apply the 10 percent de minimis rate to modified total direct costs (MTDC).
+The definition of MTDC can be found at 2 CFR 200.1.
+If electing to use the de minimis rate, the applicant should include a statement in the budget narrative stating that is does not have a current (or provisional) negotiated indirect rate and is electing to charge the de minimis (see 2 CFR § 200.414(f)).

-If the applicant would like to apply for a NICRA, please see section 2.D in the NOFO for full instructions.
+If the applicant would like to apply for a NICRA, please see section D.2.d in the NOFO for full instructions.

 a.
 What should I do if I have additional questions not answered in this FAQ?
 How do I get in touch with EDA?